hadirizvi7/JPMorganSWEChallenge/README.md

 About:

-Software engineering exercises offered by JP Morgan (as a part of their Virtual Internship).
+Software engineering exercises offered by JP Morgan.

 What I learned: